 Buying a home is tricky, and with home prices perpetually rising, there’s a lot of money at stake.
 That’s why we recommend paying a title company or lawyer to do your title search for you.
 Yes, it’s an additional cost, but knowing your investment is sound is worth it.

 We also recommend working with an experienced agent to make your home-buying process easier.
-Our friends at Clever can match you with the best buyers agents in your area so you can compare options and choose the best fit.

 FAQs about property title searches

 What is involved in a property title search?